yubozhao/docs/community/samples/serving/helloworld-python-bentoml/README.md

             return self.artifacts.model.predict(df)
     ```

 2. Save the following code into file called `helloworld_bentoml.py`.
-This code will train
+This code defines
-  a classifier model with iris dataset and then save it to local disk with BentoML:
+  how to train classifier model with iris dataset and how to save the model with
+  BentoML.

     ```python
     from sklearn import svm